CollarNetworks/docs/Collar Primer/Collar v1: Peer-to-Pool.md

 ## FUTURE FEATURES

-If a user has a large trade they'd like to execute and they're not seeing sufficient liquidity at a price they like, we're exploring building out a "request liquidity" function to facilitate this
+If a user has a large trade they'd like to execute and they're not seeing sufficient liquidity at a price they like, we're exploring building out a "request liquidity" function to facilitate this.

 Another feature under development is "just-in-time" liquidity, where marketmakers commit capital to a single pool, which is only used for settlement of new vaults, and allows marketmakers to show prices across numerous pools.